blues0910/MyHomePage/README.md

 Phd student

-Lab of Nonlinear Systems, Modeling and Optimization, Information and Physical Sciences
+<p>Lab of Nonlinear Systems, Modeling and Optimization,Information and Physical Sciences<br />
-Department of Information and Physical Sciences, Graduate School of Information Science and Technology, Osaka University
+Department of Information and Physical Sciences,<br />
+Graduate School of Information Science and Technology,<br />
+Osaka University</p>